qdrant/landing_page/qdrant-landing/content/blog/qdrant-unstructured.md

 ---
-title: Loading Unstructured Data into Qdrant from the Terminal
+title: Loading Unstructured.io Data into Qdrant from the Terminal
 slug: qdrant-unstructured
 short_description: Loading Unstructured Data into Qdrant from the Terminal
 description: Learn how to simplify the process of loading unstructured data into Qdrant using the Qdrant Unstructured destination.